Intensional Expressive Power of Query Languages

 Yet, paradoxically, efficiency is of primary concern in computer science.

-In contrast, the general goal of our proposed project is the development
+In contrast, the general goal of our proposed project was the development

 of powerful general methodology for studying the intensional expressive